Affective Computing

 Affective computing is the expanding intersection between technology and emotion.
 It is characterized by the detection of and response to human feelings.

 The term Affective Computing originates in the 1990s with Rosalind Picard's paper and book of that title.
-Picard’s view of the field is broad, including several far-reaching philosophical issues and technical challenges.
-Naturally, there are significant ethical issues too.
+Picard takes a broad view of the field and includes several far-reaching philosophical and technical issues.
+Not surprisingly, there are significant ethical issues too.
 For example, if a system can detect your emotional state, how widely should that information be available?
 Does it belong to you?
-Some issues are similar to those with facial recognition, which is still very controversial.
+Some issues are like those with facial recognition, which is still very controversial.

 Practical Applications of Affective Computing

 As the name suggests, AAC focuses on the practical aspects of detecting and responding to human emotions.
-It is a complex mix of “psychology, AI, human-computer interaction (HCI), robotics, engineering, social science, and medical science.”
+It is a complex mix of “psychology, AI, Human-Computer Interaction (HCI), robotics, engineering, social science, and medical science.”
 (See Applied Affective Computing below.)
 Artificial Intelligence, in particular, has an increasingly vital role, but effective sensors and algorithms for identifying emotions are also needed.
-As suggested earlier, facial responses are critical for many emotions and feature detection, as illustrated below, is a necessary stepping stone.
+Facial responses are critical for many emotions and feature detection, as illustrated below, is a necessary stepping stone.

 Detection of Static Geometric Facial Features

-Intelligent Behaviour Understanding Group (iBUG), Department of Computing, Imperial College London
+Intelligent Behaviour Understanding Group (iBUG), Department of Computing, Imperial College London.
+Fair Use.

 AAC promises to be an exciting field.
-The name itself was coined only in the late 2010s.
-AAC systems already perform better than humans in recognizing some emotions, especially in audio-visual emotion classification.
-The future of affective computing will be spell-binding and complex.
+Although the name itself was coined only in the late 2010s, AAC systems already perform better than humans in recognizing some emotions, especially in audio-visual emotion classification.

-Understanding and interpreting emotions is a primary goal of affective systems.
-Surprisingly, the famous botanist Charles Darwin was instrumental in the study of emotions through his 1872 book, The Expression of the Emotions in Man and Animals.
-He is credited by Paul Ekman, among others, for being the creator of modern psychology.
-Ekman himself was responsible for the “big-6” model of basic emotion theory later in the 20th century, identifying them as:
+Human emotions are central to affective computing.
+Charles Darwin was one of the earliest authors on emotions.
+He was instrumental in their study through his 1872 book, The Expression of the Emotions in Man and Animals.
+Paul Ekman, among others, credits Darwin for being the creator of modern psychology.
+Ekman was responsible for the “big-6” model of basic emotion theory later in the 20th century, identifying them as:

 • Fear